cryx3001/Project-Waiter-Robot/README.md

 # The waiter robot
-This project is about creating a robot which will be able to serve people in a restaurant or bar with the minimum interactions with the users.
+This project is about creating a robot which will be able to serve people in restaurants or bars with the minimum interactions with the users.
 We are a group of three 17yo friends working on this for a school project, one is working on the mechanical aspect, the other one is working on the motors and the battery and I'm working on the whole algorithm.

 ## How does it work?